AntonioGarosi/One-Thing/log.md

 I was wise and naive at the same time.
 Wise because this approach is saving the future perplexities regarding how to achieve certain interactions that I didn't foresaw.
 Naive because I totally forgot everything I knew about under-the-hood Unity functionalities, and I'm stumbling over even the most stupid bugs (goddam!!!
 You should scrpt GameObject associations at *Awake()*, not *Start()*!!!).

+I'm definitely behind any reasonable schedule for a Compo submission, let's see if the Jam is still reachable.

-What I'm realizing is that even if I'm not to craft anything playable, the process is letting me understand more about patterns, algorithms and UI/UX abstractions.
+Nonetheless, what I'm realizing is that even if I'm not to craft anything playable, the process is letting me understand more about patterns, algorithms and UI/UX abstractions.

 And that's a really valuable lesson!